nuthanc/react/my_buildings/README.md

 * Use the youtube component in the App component to search for the term
 * baseParams was exported as params in App component was getting overwritten
 * After getting the response, set State and let its default values be an empty array, as response.data.items is an array

+#### Implementation of VideoList and VideoItem

+* Create VideoList and wire it to App.js and pass down videos